cstarkjp/DPLangevin/README.md

 ![](https://raw.githubusercontent.com/cstarkjp/DPLangevin/main/test/density_grid.png
  "Density grid")

-A Python interface to C++ code for integrating the directed-percolation Langevin equation — and more generally, for integrating Langevin equations that represent absorbing phase transitions.
-The software implements the operator-splitting method originally developed by Dornic et al (2005), Pechenik & Levine (1999) and others, and improved upon by Weissmann et al (2018).
+`dplvn`: Python/C++ code for integrating the directed-percolation (DP) Langevin equation — and more generally, for integrating Langevin equations that represent absorbing phase transitions.
+The package implements the operator-splitting method originally developed by Dornic et al (2005), Pechenik & Levine (1999) and others, and improved upon by Weissmann et al (2018).
-The core C++ integration scheme  is heavily adapted from code by [Paula Villa Martín](https://github.com/pvillamartin), extended by [Victor Buendía](https://github.com/VictorSeven), and arising from earlier efforts by Ivan Dornic and Juan Bonachela.
+It provides a Python wrapper around core C++ heavily adapted from a code base written by [Paula Villa Martín](https://github.com/pvillamartin), extended by [Victor Buendía](https://github.com/VictorSeven), and arising from earlier efforts by Ivan Dornic and Juan Bonachela.
+The wrapper provides easy access to the Langevin integrator, and broad opportunity to experiment, adapt, and extend it further.

 ![](https://raw.githubusercontent.com/cstarkjp/DPLangevin/main/test/meandensity_time.png
  "Mean density over time")